 Logging and Forestry Education Grant Program

-The Bureau of Parks and Lands is seeking applications for the first round of the new Logging and Forestry Education Grant Program.
-Grant applications may be up to $50,000 and eligible applicants are limited to Maine public secondary or public postsecondary institutions or career and technical education centers that are related to logging or forestry.
+The Bureau of Parks and Lands is seeking applications for the second round of the new Logging and Forestry Education Grant Program.
+Individual grant applications may be up to $50,000 and eligible applicants are limited to Maine public secondary or public postsecondary institutions or career and technical education centers that are related to logging or forestry.
+Programs that received funding in 2021 are not eligible to apply for the current cycle.
+The total funding available for grants this cycle is up to $150,000.
 Given the importance of a skilled logging workforce to the sustainable harvest of timber from Maine’s Public Reserved Lands, the purpose of this logging and forestry education grant program is to assist in the development of logging professionals.

 Criteria for Eligibility